Creating the perfect email marketing strategy: What you need to know

 You can create your emails using our Smart Designer, an AI-powered email template designer that automatically creates amazing-looking branded emails in just seconds.
 Or our easy drag and drop email editor which allows you to create custom emails in minutes – no coding required.

 Our mission is to do 90% of the work so you can spend more time building your business.
-That’s why we have a library of over 700 mobile-responsive email templates for you to choose.
+That’s why we have a library of over 600 mobile-responsive email templates for you to choose from.

 What we talk about here only begins to cover the tip of the iceberg.
 AWeber’s email marketing features include everything you need:

-The strategy you execute to grow your email marketing list may vary, but one thing must be consistent: your customers need to opt-in to receive your emails.
+Your strategy to grow your email marketing list may vary, but one thing must be consistent: your customers need to opt-in to receive your emails.
 Any email sent without permission is considered spam.

 Here are some permission-based email opt-in strategies:

-• Put a sign up form on your Facebook, Twitter, or other social media pages.
+- Put a signup form on your Facebook, X (formerly known as Twitter), LinkedIn (if you’re in the B2B space), or other social media pages.

 What Needs to be Included?